capitalJT/capitaljt.github.io/_posts/2016-10-08-drupal-notes.md

- 6-19-20
+**6-19-20**

 This is how I did a mysql dump

-mysqldump drupal7 -ujabal -psocialma1 --host localhost > drupal7.sql
+`mysqldump drupal7 -ujabal -psocialma1 --host localhost > drupal7.sql`

 I originally got permission errors so the following gave me one-time access

-mysqldump --opt --single-transaction -u jabal -p drupal7 > dump.sql
+`mysqldump --opt --single-transaction -u jabal -p drupal7 > dump.sql`

 This is how to connect to my personal server with ssh:

-ssh jabaltorres@23.229.174.73
+`ssh jabaltorres@23.229.174.73`

 This is where I'm going to be working from on my local server:

-/home/jabaltorres/public_html/drupal-test
+`/home/jabaltorres/public_html/drupal-test`

 This was the command that I used to copy the sql(tar) file from my local machine to the live server:

-scp drupal7-dump.sql.tar.gz jabaltorres@23.229.174.73:/home/jabaltorres/public_html/drupal-test
+`scp drupal7-dump.sql.tar.gz jabaltorres@23.229.174.73:/home/jabaltorres/public_html/drupal-test`

- This was the command that I used to copy the drupal directory(tar) file from my local machine to the live server:
+Copy the drupal directory(tar) file from my local machine to the live server:

-scp drupal7.tar.gz jabaltorres@23.229.174.73:/home/jabaltorres/public_html/drupal-test
+`scp drupal7.tar.gz jabaltorres@23.229.174.73:/home/jabaltorres/public_html/drupal-test`

- another way (shorter) of doing this would be:
+Another way (shorter) of doing this would be:

-scp drupal7.tar.gz jabaltorres@23.229.174.73:~/public_html/drupal-test
+`scp drupal7.tar.gz jabaltorres@23.229.174.73:~/public_html/drupal-test`

 Expand the directory tree (unpackage) -  I personally didn’t need the “sudo”

-sudo tar -xzf drupal7.tar.gz
+`sudo tar -xzf drupal7.tar.gz`

 Extracting the tar file

-tar -xzvf drupal-7.38.tar.gz
+`tar -xzvf drupal-7.38.tar.gz`

- sudo tar -xzf drupal7-dump.sql.tar.gz
+`sudo tar -xzf drupal7-dump.sql.tar.gz`

  ====================================================================